NathanaelA/fluentreports/README.md

 ## Documentation

-Please [read the commands.md file](commands.md) for a overview of all the commands.
+Please [read the commands.md file](commands.md) for an overview of all the commands.
 The files in the `docs/` folder are generated from the source code via jsdocs, so they **might** be more up to date.

-Please [read the examples.md file](examples/examples.md) for a list of examples Please [read the tutorial.md file](tutorials.md) for the tutorials.
+Please [read the examples readme file](examples) for a list of examples.

+Please [read the tutorial.md file](tutorials.md) for the tutorials.

 ## Features: